Indoors

 The flat has lots of shelves like the ones in the top left of the bed photo.
 They're in principle quite useful, but we need to store mostly clothes now and they're not deep enough.

 You can see our suitcases in two of these photos - we have yet to get a proper dresser.
 There's some hanging space in the wardrobe - sorry, closet - but we really need drawers.
-One of Rachel's workmates is driving us back to Ikea on the weekend to see about that.
-We've discovered we can order stuff over the internet, but there's nothing like actually seeing the unit before handing over money for it.

 The photo on the left shows our bedroom as seen from the bed end.
 One built-in robe and some more shelves.
 The desk is SPL (semi-permanent loan) item #1.
 Our landlord, Alex Gadamer lent us this.
 He said his father, Professor E A Gadamer, used to live here and use this desk in this room.
 He was a physics prof, so maybe there are good vibes here for getting back into physics one day.
 The initials E A G or E A Gadamer are written on things around the place, and on plaques in one or two places.
 It's kind of reverent in a way (is that a word?
 I mean the opposite of irreverent.)